-So when the court's 2010 decision in Citizens United v.
-FEC ruled that limits on campaign contributions were unconstitutional, it invalidated virtually all the campaign finance laws already on the books and prevented federal, state and local legislators from creating new ones.
+The U.S. Supreme Court's Citizens United decision invalidated virtually all prior campaign finance laws, and prevented federal, state, and local legislators from creating new ones.

-So think back to times when American lives were very different: when African Americans were property, or when women had no right to vote, or when poll taxes locked out millions of Americans from the voting booth, or when young Americans could be drafted into the armed services yet had no right to vote; and now, when money is speech and corporations are people.
+Think back to the time when African Americans were property, when women had no right to vote, when poll taxes locked out millions of Americans from the voting booth, or when young Americans could be drafted into the armed services yet had no right to vote.